 HISTORY

-Asian American Texans have played a pivotal role in shaping Democratic Party politics for decades.
-At the 1990 Texas Democratic State Convention in Houston, the Asian American Democrats of Texas, Inc. (AADT) was established.
-Led by founding members, including Robert W. Gee, Gordon Quan, Mark Lee, and Judy Lee, AADT gained official recognition as a caucus of the Texas Democratic Party (TDP), the sole representative of the Asian American community in the state.
+Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) have played a pivotal role in shaping Democratic Party politics for decades.
+In 1990, at the Texas Democratic State Convention in Houston, the Asian American Democrats of Texas, Inc. (AADT) was established.
+Led by founding members Robert W. Gee, Gordon Quan, Mark Lee, and Judy Lee, AADT was officially recognized as a caucus of the Texas Democratic Party (TDP), becoming the sole representative of the AANHPI community in the state.

-In later years, leaders such as Rogene Gee Calvert, Judge Hannah Chow, and Judge Toni Ingversen became involved in AADT leadership.
-In the early 2000s, Houston businessman Bien Tran assumed the presidency of AADT, guiding the organization until 2006.
+In the years that followed, leaders such as Rogene Gee Calvert, Judge Hannah Chow, and Judge Toni Ingversen took on leadership roles within AADT.
+In the early 2000s, Houston businessman Bien Tran served as AADT President, leading the organization until 2006.

-The 2006 Texas Democratic State Convention in Fort Worth marked a significant milestone with the election of Asian Americans to the State Democratic Executive Committee (SDEC) for the first time.
-Farrukh Shamsi (SD7) and Arif Gafur (SD17) became their respective senate districts' representatives on the SDEC, and state party rules were amended to include two perpetual add-on members from the Asian American community.
-This resulted in the inclusion of Mini Timmaraju, then-President of AADT, and former Vice President AJ Durrani as members of the SDEC for that year.
+The 2006 Texas Democratic State Convention in Fort Worth marked a historic milestone: AANHPIs were elected to the State Democratic Executive Committee for the first time.
+Farrukh Shamsi (SD 7) and Arif Gafur (SD 17) became their respective senate districts' representatives on the SDEC, and state party rules were amended to include two perpetual add-on members from the AANHPI community.
+As a result, Mini Timmaraju, then-President of AADT, and former Vice President AJ Durrani joined the SDEC as members that year.

-In 2012, Farrukh Shamsi was elected as the Vice Chair for Finance of the state party, the third-highest ranked position in the state leadership and executive committee.
+In 2012, Farrukh Shamsi was elected Vice Chair for Finance of the state party, achieving the third-highest position in state leadership.
 In 2016, the Democratic National Committee (DNC) granted Texas a new at-large seat.
-At the 2016 Texas Democratic State Convention in San Antonio, AJ Durrani became the first Asian American from Texas to be elected to the DNC.
-Simultaneously, Kathleen Hoang was elected as the DNC representative to the youth seat, marking the first Asian Americans from Texas elected to the DNC.
+During the Texas Democratic State Convention in San Antonio that year, AJ Durrani became the first AANHPI from Texas to be elected to the DNC.
+Kathleen Hoang was simultaneously elected as the DNC youth representative, making them the first AANHPIs from Texas elected to the DNC.

-Since 1990, over 40 Asian American Texans have been elected as national delegates to the Democratic National Conventions.
+Since 1990, more than 50 AANHPIs have served as national delegates to the Democratic National Conventions.

 MISSION